Yuichiroh/cuber/README.md

 Cuber+
 ==============================================================================

-Cuber+ is a modified version of [Cuber](https://github.com/tstaylor7/cuber), which is interactive 3D Rubik's cube simulator written in javascript.
+Cuber+ is a modified version of [Cuber](https://github.com/tstaylor7/cuber), which is an interactive 3D Rubik's cube simulator written in javascript.
-Cuber+ implements some useful functions for instructing the CFOP method to learners in very beginning stage.
+Cuber+ implements some useful functions for instructing the CFOP method to learners in the very beginning stage.

 ![img.png](img.png)
 ![img_1.png](img_1.png)